 We catch up with Declan as he discusses listening to Gary Moore, an unconventional 50 year Hofner pickup and working with the nicest Canadian known to man …

 What made you start Deacci?

 Probably madness ..
 I’d been winding pickups for a number of years before I took the leap into starting a proper company as such.
-Like many businesses it started as a hobby, I was always wary of making it a “proper” business as there’s so many variables that made it seem like a big challenge.
+Like many businesses it started as a hobby, I was always wary of making it a “proper” business as there are so many variables that made it seem like a big challenge.

 What guitar players tone inspires you?

 The whole journey for Deacci has been about being inspired by tone.
 The first player that ever made me really sit up and listen to guitar was Gary Moore.
 I’d got a copy of his Run for Cover album and the mix of his playing and tone was incredible.
 I think I wore that tape out on a school trip!
 A lot of Gary’s tone on the later blues albums came from the Peter Green Les Paul so that led me to get into early Fleetwood Mac and then onto a musical journey that included everyone from AC/DC to Eddie Van Halen and many more over the years.
 I guess I’d have to mention some of the modern stuff also like our friend Ariel Posen, he’s never had bad tone but he has an incredible sound and feel.
 I’ve been inspired by how all of these players brought something new to playing guitar in terms of tone.

 We’ve seen some shots of Ariel Posen playing some prototype pickups – can you tell us anything about that?

 Ariel has been a big impact on my idea of tone and inspiring a new way of thinking about pickups.
 There have been very few new things around pickup development in many many years – unlike for example the moves in amps and digital technology.
 When you look at the industry as a whole you find that we reinvent things and so this is what we’ve done with this new set of pickups which we’ll introduce soon.